voceconnect/voce-seo/readme.txt

 to improve discoverability.

 == Changelog ==

+= Version 0.2.9 =
+* Adding ability to set title and description meta for taxonomy terms, set in the taxonomy term admin page

 = Version 0.2.8 =
 * Fixing issue where tag attributes would not be separated.